Laws of Ma'aser Sheni

 The higher the price of an ounce of silver, the higher a peruta's value.
 In the past (2011), 1 oz t of silver rose to a staggering $47, so the peruta's value rose accordingly.
 In 2001, though, it plunged to $6.

 In conclusion: 1 peruta = the price of 1 oz t of silver ÷ 1244.14 × 1.17.

-In practice, we can use a 10 agorot coin or a nickel to avoid having to check each time.
+In practice, we should use a 50 agorot coin or a nickel to avoid having to check each time.

 There is no problem using a coin of greater value for the long term.
 That is, if we take a 10 shekel coin, for instance, and we figure (for the sake of this example) that each transfer "takes up" 10 agorot in my coin, we can reuse the coin for another 99 transfers.
 However, we have to ensure that we do not use the coin beyond this limit.
 If used beyond the limit when there is no more room left in the coin for the sanctity, the ma'aser sheni sanctity remains in the produce.
 The transfer is then void and the produce is still sacred and forbidden to eat!

 When the coin is filled to its capacity, there is a very practical solution: we can take another 10 agorot coin and transfer the sanctity of the original (NIS 10) coin onto the new peruta vareva in the 10 agorot.
 This new 10 agorot coin should be defaced or thrown into the sea.
 Now the old NIS 10 coin is freed up for another 100 transfers.